NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/index.md

 ![Battery Energy Storage System](img/Hillsboro-Battery-Facility.webp)

 Jupiter Power and PGE are asking Washington County to approve construction of a large Battery Energy Storage System like the one pictured here in our NE Hillsboro neighborhood.
-If approved, this development would bring light polution, constant noise, and increased risk of fire into our peaceful residential area.
+The output of the proposed BESS (100 mega-Watts) is approximately equivalent to 1000 Tesla car batteries, but they will be assembled on property that is currently farm land.
+If approved, this development will bring light polution, constant noise, and increased risk of fire into our peaceful residential area.
 If this is allowed, where will the next one be built?

 ## Please stand with us and tell Washington County this doesn't belong in anyone's back yard!  <u>Scroll down</u> to read about what a BESS is, why you should care, and what you can do to speak out for safe energy in Washington County!
-Or <a href="qanda"><u>click here</u></a> to jump to our Q&A page.
+Or <a href="faq"><u>click here</u></a> to jump to our FAQ page.

 ---